microsoft/ApplicationInsights-JS/README.md

 As part of changes being introduced in version 2.6.0 we are deprecating and removing the *internal* usages of the static helper classes `CoreUtils`, `EventHelper`, `Util`, `UrlHelper`, `DateTimeUtils` and `ConnectionStringParser` to provide better support for tree-shaking algorithms so that unused code can be safely dropped when using NPM packages.

 [See Tree-Shaking Recommendations](TreeShakingRecommendations.md)

+## Service Notification

+As part of changes being introduced in version 3.0.3, we are intergrating [cfgSync plugin](https://github.com/microsoft/ApplicationInsights-JS/tree/main/extensions/applicationinsights-cfgsync-js) and [throttle manager](./docs/ThrottleMgr.md) to AISKU.
+By default, these components will be disabled unless you choose to opt in experimental features via the `featureOptIn` of your root config.

 ## Single Page Applications